Skip to main content

 These tiny flowers look practically identical, but two of them hide thousands of words of information.
 Can you tell which is which?

-We’ll delve into how this is possible in How does (digital) steganography work?, but first let’s explore some real-world examples.
+We’ll explore how this is possible in How does (digital) steganography work?, but first, let’s look at some real-world examples.

 Real-world examples of steganography